scivision/fortran-cpp-interface/README.md

 This means if using Clang compiler e.g. on macOS, you may need to switch to GCC (till Clang/Flang someday includes ISO_Fortran_binding.h).

+GCC &ge; 9 and Intel oneAPI have ISO_Fortran_binding.h

 ## Notes